 REQUEST A SMART METER FOR YOUR SMALL BUSINESS

-If your business has 10 employees or less (including yourself), you could be eligible for a smart meter.
 With a smart meter, your energy readings will be sent directly to your supplier, bringing an end to estimated bills.
 Contact your energy supplier to find out what is on offer.

 Ask your energy supplier or broker what’s on offer

-If you rent your business space but don’t have your own gas and/or electricity meter, then you can ask your landlord if they plan to get one for your building.
+If you rent your business space then you can ask your landlord if they plan to get one for your building.
+This is the case if you don’t have your own gas and/or electricity meter, and if you pay your energy bills directly to your energy supplier.

 It is important to note that smart meter offerings may vary between energy suppliers, and each supplier could have different terms and conditions relating to these offerings.
 So, get into contact with your energy supplier for more detail.